What’s the Present Moment and Why Should I Care?

 Existential Drift...

-Here's what I meant by existential drift - it's that moment in time when you're thinking about the meaning of life, or why you're here, or what's your purpose, or what's it all mean, and then you shift from curiosity and awe into despair, angst, and terror.
-It's that reeeeally slow shift; that gradual slope that you don't catch until you're speeding down the slide into the deep, dark recesses of your existentially-terrified mind.
+I don’t even know if that's a term or not, but it makes sense in my head.
+Here’s what I meant by existential drift–it’s that moment in time when you’re thinking about the meaning of life, or why you’re here, or what’s your purpose, or what’s it all mean, and then you shift from curiosity and awe into despair, angst, and terror.

-Embrace The Boredom of Life
+Embrace the Boredom of Life

 I’m just going to come out and say it.
 Life can be boring, mundane, and monotonous.
 There.
 It’s out in the open.
 Can’t take it back.

-Anxiety - Part II (Existential)
+Anxiety–Part II (Existential)

 Alrighty, friends.
 This is a continuation of the first part in a series of posts on anxiety.
-Each post covers one distinct aspect of anxiety (existential, biological and genetic, evolutionary, psychological, and behavioral) and all aspects can comprise your (or anybody's) experience with anxiety.
-Although some might be more relevant than others.
-The purpose of this isn't to tell you how to 'cure' your anxiety and it's not a magic fix; the purpose is to think about anxiety in a different way.
+Each post covers one distinct aspect of anxiety (existential, biological and genetic, evolutionary, psychological, and behavioral) and all aspects can comprise your (or anybody’s) experience with anxiety.